phitsc/farrmru/Deploy/readme.txt

 FarrMostRecentlyUsed.config / FarrMostRecentlyUsed.user
 =====================
-The FARR MostRecentlyUsed plugin can list most recently used files for all applications that store their most recently used files in the registry by listing these files in a certain application defined registry key.
+The FARR MostRecentlyUsed plugin can list most recently used files for many applications that store their most recently used files in the registry or in an .ini file.

 The config file has the following format:
-+modifier|Group Name
++modifier|Group Name|PathToIconFile (usually program.exe)
+RegistryKeyToMRUList or PathToIniFilePlusSectionAndKey

-RegistryKeyToMRUList
+RegistryKeyToMRUList typically looks like this:
+HKEY_CURRENT_USER\Software\Application Name\Recent File List

+PathToIniFilePlusSectionAndKey typically looks like this:
+INI_FILE\PathToIniFile.ini|Section|BaseKeyName
+within the .ini file you find something like this:
+[Section]
+BaseKeyName1=c:\blah\mru1.txt
+BaseKeyName2=c:\blah\mru2.txt

-FarrMostRecentlyUsed.user will never be overwritten with new updates of the plugin.
+FarrMostRecentlyUsed.user has the same format as FarrMostRecentlyUsed.config but will never be overwritten with new updates of the plugin.
 Put your own stuff in here.

 Details on File Dates